-2.1.5.
-Where You propose to recruit Workers for an industry sector, You must demonstrate a minimum of 12-months experience successfully operating as an employer in that sector before recruiting Workers for that sector.
+- 2.1.5.
+Where You propose to recruit Workers for an industry: - (a) If You are a Direct Employer, You must demonstrate a minimum of 12-months experience successfully operating as an employer in that industry before recruiting Workers for that industry. - (b) If You are a Labour Hire Organisation, You must demonstrate a minimum of 12months experience successfully recruiting in that industry before recruiting Workers for that industry.